Birdie Told Me: Recording

-When the band entered Chappell Studios to begin the recording in earnest, the first song they recorded was "Birdie Told Me".
+When the band entered Chappell Studios to begin recording the album in earnest, the first song they recorded was "Birdie Told Me".
 Barry recalls "'Birdie Told Me' is something I think I brought in, really about love on the rebound".
 "Obviously the person has lost the one he loves, and she's telling him it's going to be alright.
 A pretty song."

 Robin adds, "It's got a flavour of the late '60s in it, that's the kind of song you would hear from a film of the time.
 I really love the chorus; it's a very poignant song.
 The original idea that Barry had for 'Birdie Told Me' came at Chappell Studios, which is the original Chappell Music [Publishers office], but they had a studio upstairs.
 We used to alternate between there and the IBC Studios in Portland Place, which was just opposite the BBC."

 The song was recorded four times, initially at Chappell Studios but completed at IBC Studios.
-The first version was recorded on July 30, the second version was on August 1, the third version was on August 10 and finished at October 28.
+The first version was recorded on July 30, the second version was on August 1, the third version was on August 10 and the final one on October 28.